 Romance Authors on the Novels That Remind Them of Summer

 Whether you're lounging on the beach, taking comfort in the shade of a leafy tree or camped out next to the fan, getting lost in a great book can be one of the greatest pleasures of the summer.
-We asked several romance writers--who have new titles coming out this month--which books they associate most closely with the season.
+We asked several romance writers which books they associate most closely with the season.
 Some of their answers may surprise you at first, but you'll find that all of these picks tap into the heat, passion and freedom of summer.

 [The characters'] backstory makes this romance even more heartrending.
 Lauren Edgeworth's last fiancé jilted her at the altar, and she's endured a year of pity and whispers since.
 Ruin looms like salvation for her, just as surcease from his family's carping looms like salvation for former officer Kit Butler.
 They intend to share a summer of passion, but their shared season becomes a summer of love, acceptance and self-acceptance.

 Mary Balogh's wonderful prose, her deft pacing, and her ability to entwine love and passion make A Summer to Remember a book to remember."